 After a variance is granted and a building is constructed or activity conducted based on that variance, the building or activity thereafter should be treated as a legally conforming structure or use for the purposes of deciding which ordinance provisions govern it in the future.
 Sawyer Environmental Recovery Facilities, Inc. v.
 Town of Hampden, 2000 ME 179, 760 A.2d 257.
 This probably is true even if the variance was granted illegally, if it is not appealed.
 Wescott Medical Center v.
 City of South Portland, CV-94-198 (Me.
 Super.
 Ct., Cum.
 Cty., July 15, 1994).
-The granting of a lot size variance brings the lot into "dimensional conformity" regarding minimum lot size.
-Campbell v.
-City of South Portland, 2015 ME 125, 123 A.3d 994.
 A building or activity that is conforming because of the granting of a variance may later become legally nonconforming as a result of an ordinance amendment.